rjindael/ca-dmv-bot/README.md

 ## License

 ca-dmv is licensed under the MIT license.
-[A copy of it has been included](https://github.com/rjindael/ca-dmv/blob/trunk/LICENSE).
+A copy of it [has been included](https://github.com/rjindael/ca-dmv/blob/trunk/LICENSE) with ca-dmv.